-New app connects home owners with lawn mowers
+New app connects homeowners with lawn mowers

 INDIANAPOLIS, Ind. -- This is the time of year you want to enjoy the outdoors, but if you have to do yard work, you could end up doing more sweating than enjoying.
 That's where a brand-new app comes in.
 It's called GreenPal.

 "I heard about the app recently and so I tried it and love it.
-I had mowed my yard once this year in the muggy conditions, and it wasn't much fun, plus it took me a couple hours," said James Mendenall, GreenPal user.
+I had mowed my yard once this year in the muggy conditions, and it wasn't much fun, plus it took me a couple hours," said James Mendenall, a GreenPal user.

 The GreenPal app offers service in several cities in the Kansas City metro.
 It is something homeowners are already using and so are vendors who cut lawns.
 Vendors say it makes their job easier and the same is true for their customers.